Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 in the similar way to \ref{constofpairfunct}.
 To conclude the proof, we need to show an analogue of Proposition \ref{smoothdesre} in this context.
-For this, use the base change (\ref{basechanisomforalgsp}) above, and we are reduced to the realizable scheme situation we have already treated. \end{proof}
+For this, take an \'{e}tale presentation $Y\rightarrow\st{X}$, use the base change (\ref{basechanisomforalgsp}) above, and we are reduced to the realizable scheme situation we have already treated. \end{proof}

+\begin{rem*} The proposition is false for general algebraic stacks.
+For example, if $G$ is a geometrically connected algebraic group over $k$, the category $\mr{Hol}(BG)$ is equivalent to the category of finite dimensional $L$-vector spaces (cf.\ Lemma \ref{connectinvcllsp}).
+However, extension computed in the category $D^{\mr{b}}_{\mr{hol}}(BG)$ is not trivial.
+For example, we can compute as in the classical case (cf.\ \cite[18.3.3]{LM}) that $H^i(B\mb{G}_m,L)\cong H^i(\mb{P}^i,L)$ for $i\geq0$. \end{rem*}

-For an algebraic stack of finite type over $k_{\base}$, we may take a presentation $X\rightarrow\st{X}$ such that $X$ is a separated algebraic space of finite type (or even affine scheme of finite type).
-Then $\mr{cosk}_0(X\rightarrow\st{X})$ consists of {\em separated} algebraic spaces of finite type, since $\st{X}$ is assumed to be quasi-separated.
+For an algebraic stack of finite type over $k$, we may take a presentation $X\rightarrow\st{X}$ such that $X$ is a separated algebraic space of finite type (or even affine scheme of finite type).
+Then $\mr{cosk}_0(X\rightarrow\st{X})$ consists of {\em separated} algebraic spaces of finite type, since $\st{X}$ is assumed quasi-separated.
 In the ``first read'', the starting point of the construction was Theorem \ref{Beilequivcat}.
 In the ``second read'', Proposition \ref{secondreadsub} plays the role of the theorem.
-Replacing the definitions of the terminologies accordingly to the table of \ref{fixterminolspace}, we can construct the theory for quasi-separated algebraic stacks of finite type over $k_{\base}$.
+Replacing the definitions of the terminologies accordingly to the table of \ref{fixterminolspace}, we can construct the theory for quasi-separated algebraic stacks of finite type over $k$.

 \begin{rem} (i) As one can see from the construction of the cohomology theory explained in \ref{secondreadexpl}, quasi-separatedness is important.
 Otherwise, non-separated algebraic spaces appear in the simplicial space $\mr{cosk}_0(X\rightarrow\st{X})$, and we are not able to apply Proposition \ref{secondreadsub}.
 Non quasi-separated stacks naturally appear in the work of \cite{Olog}.